lavrenovamaria/42-philosophers/README.md

 * customers using the toilet == process (thread)
 * waiting line == queue
 * number of signboard == Some variable (semaphore) indicating the number of processes that can access shared resources

+A semaphore is a variable with an integer value.
+The number means the number of processes that can access the shared resource.
+Create the following structure to use the semaphore.

+* `semWait()` operation : Decreases the semaphore value.
+If the value becomes negative, the process that called semWait is blocked (locked).
+That is, if it is not negative, the process can continue.
+* `semSignal()` operation : Increases the semaphore value.
+If the value is negative, the processes blocked by the semWait operation are released.